ICE agents shoot and wound man during traffic stop in Central California

 CNN has reached out to DHS for further comment on the incident and was referred back to the agency’s initial statement on the matter.
 CNN has also requested law enforcement body camera footage of the shooting.

-Mendoza Herndandez’s attorney is still seeking videos and witness accounts of the incident.
+Mendoza Hernandez’s attorney is still seeking videos and witness accounts of the incident.

 Credibility of DHS accounts questioned in prior car-involved incidents